labex-labs/open-source-labs/rust/rust-book/lab-ch01-02-hello-world/step3.md

 Hello, world!
 ```

 Regardless of your operating system, the string `Hello, world!` should print to the terminal.
-If you don't see this output, refer back to "Troubleshooting" on page XX for ways to get help.
+If you don't see this output, refer back to "Troubleshooting" for ways to get help.

 If `Hello, world!` did print, congratulations!
 You've officially written a Rust program.
 That makes you a Rust programmer---welcome!